survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 # Customizing ESLint

 Even though you can get far with vanilla ESLint, there are certain techniques you should know.
 For instance, sometimes you want to skip specific rules per file.
-You may even want to implement rules of your own.
+You can even implement rules of your own.

 ## Skipping ESLint Rules